UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 Grievance Procedure

-Step A: The employee informally presents the complaint to his or her supervisor or administrative equivalent for discussion, consideration and resolution within five (5) working days from the date of the action which is the subject of the complaint.
-If the employee’s supervisor is the subject of the complaint, the employee may address the complaint to the appropriate department head or administrative equivalent.
-The department head, or equivalent, will normally ask another supervisor to consider the informal request, although if required by unusual circumstances, the department head may consider the complaint.
-The supervisor or equivalent will meet with the employee within five (5) working days of receiving the complaint to explain his or her resolution decision.
+Step A: The employee informally presents the complaint to his or her supervisor or administrative equivalent for discussion, consideration and resolution within ten (10) working days from the date of the action which is the subject of the complaint.
+If the employee’s supervisor is the subject of the complaint, the employee informally presents the complaint to the appropriate department head or administrative equivalent.
+The department head, or equivalent, will review and consider the complaint.
+Although if required by unusual circumstances, the department head may ask another administrative equivalent to consider the complaint.
+The department head or equivalent will meet with the employee within ten (10) working days of receiving the complaint to explain their resolution decision.

-Step B: If the supervisor’s resolution is not satisfactory, the employee may present a formal grievance in writing to the appropriate department head or administrative equivalent for consideration and action within five (5) working days of the Step A decision.
+Step B: If the supervisor’s Step A resolution is not satisfactory, or if the employee does not wish to present an informal complaint, the employee may present a formal grievance in writing to the appropriate department head or administrative equivalent for consideration and action within ten (10) working days of the Step A decision.
 The written grievance must contain the following information:

 • Name and UT Identification Number of the Complainant(s);

-• Name of person(s) directly involved in the complaint;
+• Name and title of person(s) directly involved in the complaint;

 • Nature of the grievance, including relevant dates;